 An OCT scan can identify AMD, and what type of AMD you have (there are two types FYI; wet and dry AMD).
 Some AMD can be treated, and the development of some other forms can be slowed with some simple lifestyle changes.
 Although AMD is often linked to genetics, you can help prevent it by maintaining a healthy diet, exercising regularly, not smoking and keeping any other health issues in check.
 Time to get eating those salads and renewing that gym membership again!

 Looking for a reliable optician to book an OCT scan?
 At YCB we recommend Leightons Opticians & Hearing Care, a family-owned and family-run independent optician with 34 branches in the South of England, providing specialist care since 1928.
 They pride themselves on offering a quality eye care service as well as assessing your sight, because eye tests aren’t just about how well you can see.

 The Leightons Ultimate Eye Exam offers an examination unlike any other.
 Using the most modern technology, it gives a clear assessment of your overall eye health.
 Included in this examination is an Optical Coherence Tomography scan – an OCT for short!
-They recommend the Ultimate Eye Examination to all of patients to provide the best possible eye care, helping to detect sight-threatening conditions well in advance.
+They recommend the Ultimate Eye Examination to all of their patients to provide the best possible eye care, helping to detect sight-threatening conditions well in advance.